Sorting

 Returns:

-The indices that permute the rows to grouped order
+The indices that permute the rows into grouped order.

 Return type: